-I use Gaia GPS ($19.99) and BackCountry Navigator Topo GPS ($9.99).
-Both offer a slew of downloadable map sources, including maps from CalTopo, which is designed for search and rescue.
-I recommend CalTopo maps for use in California, as they’re clearer than standard USGS maps.
+I used Gaia GPS ($19.99) and BackCountry Navigator Topo GPS ($9.99).
+Both offer a slew of downloadable map sources, including maps from CalTopo, designed for search and rescue.
+I recommend CalTopo maps for use in California, as they’re more precise than standard GPS maps.

-Gaia includes online versions of National Park Service Visitor maps—the hard-copy propaganda that the ranger hands you when you cough up your dough at the entrance.
-Gaia is also strong on European hiking—it recently added French IGN, for example.
+Gaia includes online versions of National Park Service Visitor maps.
+The hard copy propagates that the ranger hands you. when you cough up your dough at the entrance.
+Gaia is also strong on European hiking; it recently added French IGN, for example.

-BackCountry Navigator, meanwhile, has more pay-for premium maps, including the graceful and striking Accuterra.
+BackCountry Navigator has more pay for premium maps, including the graceful, striking Accu terra.
 Both apps are worth owning.
-Download maps to your device at home-base so you can use them later when you’re in more extreme conditions.
+Download maps to your device at home base, so you can use them later when you’re in more extreme conditions.

-The best explorers (they’re the ones who are still alive), will tell you that if there’s one skill that differentiates a successful expedition from one that ends ignominiously, it's effective navigation.
-In other words, you need to plan your route, and Google Maps on the PC lets you do that, and do it well.
+The best explorers, they’re the ones who are still alive.
+Will tell you that if there’s one skill that differentiates a successful expedition from one that ends ignominiously.
+It’s effective navigation.
+In other words, you need to plan your route; maps on the web lets you do that well.

-In fact, Google Maps is great for creating navigational tracks to import into your back-country apps.
+In fact, Maps is excellent for creating navigational tracks to import into your backcountry apps.
 Importing into the BackCountry Navigator app is simplest:

-Step 1: Choose the Create maps function within My Custom Maps, on the desktop browser-based version of Google Maps.
-Then drill down to your proposed route—the grey lines are minor roads and dirt.
+Step 1: Choose the Create maps function within My Custom Maps on the desktop browser-based version of Maps.
+Then drill down to your proposed route; the grey lines are minor roads and dirt tracks.

-Step 2: Select the Add Marker tool from the in-page toolbar, and add waypoints along your chosen track.
+Step 2: Select the Adder tool from the in-page toolbar, and add waypoints along your chosen track.

-Step 3: Export that auto-saved map to a prompted KML file on your PC by clicking on the in-page Folder icon, and choosing a cloud folder, such as your Dropbox, and a file name.
+Step 3: Export that auto-saved map to a prompted KM file on your by clicking on the in-page Folder icon and choosing a cloud folder, such as your Dropbox, a file name.

-Step 4: Look for the Import Tracks function within BackCountry Navigator, and import the KML file from your cloud.
-You’ll have breadcrumb-like trails, called Placemarks, on your in-app map.
+Step 4: Look for the Import Tracks function within BackCountry Navigator, and import the KM file from your cloud.
+On your in-app map, you’ll have breadcrumb-like trails called trace marks.

 Install GPS utilities

-The vagaries of Android, the GPS system and mobile hardware require a GPS optimization tool.
-I use the GPS Status & Toolbox, which lets you download GPS assistance data, called A-GPS, from the Internet.
-A-GPS provides a speed-boost for a few days.
+The vagaries of Android, the GPS system mobile hardware, require a GPS optimization tool.
+I use the GPS Status & Toolbox, which lets you download GPS assistance data, called A-G, from the Internet.
+A-G provides a speed boost for a few days.

 Going native is fun, but you won’t find many wall outlets in the wilderness.
-GPS and frequent display use will burn through your juice.
+GPS frequent display use will burn through your juice.
 So switch smartphones into Airplane Mode to reduce battery-intensive signal searching.
-And of course you don’t need phone service—you’ve gone native, remember, and there likely isn’t a signal there anyway.
+And, of course, you don’t need a phone service; you’ve gone native; remember, there likely isn’t a signal there anyway.